Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department

-Police Shows - Less Destruction Equals More Realism
+Police Shows with Less Destruction Equals More Realism

 Have you noticed one difference between made for television police shows and movies?
 The level of violence and property destruction tends to be less in the television programming compared to the big budget movies.
 Of course, money is the main factor.
 The cop movies rely on action to drive entertainment, and the television genre relies more on plot and multiple characters.

 The absence of gratuitous violence and destruction in the television police shows provides more realism to the programming.
 How often do you see a police car being abused in a television police show?
 Sure, there’s always the scene where two detectives approach a suspect, and the suspect runs.
 The young detective chases the suspect on foot, and the older detective uses the car to cut off the suspect.
 The police car comes to a stop as the suspect crashes into the car’s fender.